CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 Open your computer's file manage (e.g. Finder on Mac and File Explorer on Windows).

 Make a folder somewhere of you choosing.
-For example: I might have/make a `school` folder, and within that a `CICS110` folder, and within that a `labs` folder, and within that would make a folder named `01-hello-world`.
+For example: There is likely some sort of `Documents` folder on your machine. within that I might have/make a `school` folder, and within that a `CICS110` folder, and within that a `labs` folder, and within that would make a folder named `01-hello-world`.
 Everyone has their own system, so do what makes sense to you.